mehulagg/gitlab/doc/ci/yaml/README.md

 - `variables: true` or `variables: false`

-To inherit only a subset of `default:` parameters or `variables:`, specify what you wish to inherit, and any not listed will **not** be inherited.
+To inherit only a subset of `default:` parameters or `variables:`, specify what you wish to inherit.
+Anything not listed are **not** be inherited.
 Use one of the following formats:

 ```yaml